MathCode

 Generates an Obsidian vault that visualizes theorem-to-lemma dependencies as a knowledge graph.

-Agent-Mode Proving
+Agent-Directed Proving

 Citation